avaneev/biteopt/README.md

 ## Method description ##

-NOTE: as of verison 2021.3 this topic is not yet up-to-date.
+NOTE: as of version 2021.3 this topic is not yet up-to-date.

 The algorithm consists of the following elements: